H.R. 4850: Endangered Species Recovery Act of 2025

 Courts and legal researchers

-They benefit from the bill's construction clause, which explicitly states that any U.S. reference to the old title must be treated as a reference to the new one.
-That can help avoid disputes over whether older materials still point to the same law.
+The bill spells out that any reference to the old title counts as a reference to the new one, which can head off disputes over whether older documents still point to the same law.

 Who is affected by H.R.
 4850?